 Using Open-ended Questions

-Your Modesto personal injury attorney can explain that it is easier for plaintiffs to remember the instructions that their attorney gave them when answering simple “yes” or “no” questions.
+Your attorney can explain that it is easier for plaintiffs to remember the instructions that their attorney gave them when answering simple “yes” or “no” questions.
 However, a defendant’s lawyer may use a different strategy by asking open-ended questions.
 These questions naturally call upon a witness to provide more information than a simple question.

 Plaintiff Attorney Strategies

-Your attorney will attempt to highlight the possibilities that defendant attorneys may try to trick the plaintiff.
+Your attorney will attempt to highlight the possibilities that defendants' attorneys may try to trick the plaintiff.
 He or she can give you tips about how to get out of particular lines of questioning or how now to volunteer information that may damage you.
 He or she may give extra tips on paying close attention to the question and answering this question directly without volunteering additional information.
 Try to create a checklist in your mind of your attorney’s instructions in order to prevent yourself from divulging information that only serves to damage you.
 Additionally, if there is actually something truly objectionable, he or she may make an objection.